Asking questions in German ...

 Where do you live in Berlin?

-Use the word picker to build sensical sentences using the sentence structure we have just learned
+Use the word picker below to build full sentences, with the sentence constructions we have just learned:

 3. Yes / No Questions

-How about questions that do not begin the a w-word?
+How about questions that do not begin with a w-word?
 Such as: 'Do you have siblings?', or 'Do you enjoy watching films?'.
-These questions are called yes-no questions.
-The sentence construction needed to form such questions is pretty straightforward.
+The sentence construction needed to form these yes-no questions is pretty straightforward.

-We have covered this particular sentence construction in the lesson on German sentence structure
+We have covered this particular sentence construction in our lesson on German sentence structure

-To form a yes-no, we can just take the default sentence structure and swap the positions of the subject and verb around, so that the verb is at position 1 and the subject is at position 2.
+To form a yes-no question, we can just take the default sentence structure and swap the positions of the subject and verb around, so that the conjugated verb is at position 1 and the subject noun is at position 2.

 +